cojd/MAPP/README.md

 * If a device does not already exist, select **Create Device...** otherwise select a device from the given options and start it.
-* The rest of the instructions from here on will be the same if installing on a physical device.
+* The rest of the instructions from here on will be the same as if installing on a physical device.

 #### Install Application